-- C. Upon the Effective Date for Amalgamation-2 (i.e. October 3, 2024), JIL was dissolved without being wound up and thereafter, the Company has received in-principle approval for listing from the NSE and the BSE vide letter nos.
-NSE/LIST/142 and DCS/AMAL/JP/IP/3490/2024-25, respectively, for the equity shares allotted by the Company pursuant to Amalgamation-2. - D. Accordingly, upon the Effective Date for Amalgamation-2, the equity shareholders of JIL became equity shareholders of the Company to the extent of their respective equity shareholding in JIL prior to the Effective Date for Amalgamation-2.
+- C. Upon the Effective Date for Amalgamation-2 (i.e. October 3, 2024), JIL was dissolved without being wound up and thereafter, the Company received the listing and trading approval from BSE on [.] and from NSE on [.] for the equity shares allotted by the Company pursuant to Amalgamation-2. - D. Accordingly, upon the Effective Date for Amalgamation-2, the equity shareholders of JIL became equity shareholders of the Company to the extent of their respective equity shareholding in JIL prior to the Effective Date for Amalgamation-2.
 In other words, a mirror of shareholding pattern of JIL was created in the Company. - E. Upon Amalgamation-2 becoming effective, JIL was dissolved without being wound up and the Company issued and allotted 1 (one) fully paid up equity share of face value of Rs.
 10/- (Rupees Ten only) each to the shareholders of JIL for every 1 (one) fully paid up equity share of face value of Rs.
-10/- (Rupees Ten only) each held in JIL as on the Amalgamation-2 Record Date. - F. The procedure with respect to public issue/offer was not be applicable as the Scheme did not involve issue of any equity shares to the public at large.
+10/- (Rupees Ten only) each held in JIL as on the Amalgamation-2 Record Date. - F. The Company received the listing and trading approval from BSE on [.] and from NSE on [.] for the equity shares allotted by the Company pursuant to Amalgamation-2.
+The procedure with respect to public issue/offer was not be applicable as the Scheme did not involve issue of any equity shares to the public at large.
 The Company issued equity shares to the shareholders of JIL only in accordance with the Scheme.